Giants holding off more celebrated NL West rivals - NewsBreak

 HIGHLIGHT

-With apologies to Trea Turner’s slick slide into home plate, the most memorable play of this week was Tim Anderson’s game-winning homer into the cornfield for the Chicago White Sox on Thursday night.
+With apologies to Trea Turner’s into home plate, the most memorable play of this week was Tim Anderson’s game-winning homer for the Chicago White Sox on Thursday night.
 Chicago’s 9-8 win over the Yankees in the “Field of Dreams” game in Iowa was just what baseball needed to jazz up the dog days of August.

 TRIVIA ANSWER